mpizenberg/elm-pointer-events/README.md

-If you are interested in contributing in any way (feedback, bug report, implementation of new functionality, ...) don't hesitate to reach out on slack (user mattpiz) and/or open an issue.
+If you are interested in contributing in any way (feedback, bug report, implementation of new functionality, ...) don't hesitate to reach out on slack (user @mattpiz) and/or open an issue.
+Discussion is the best way to start any contribution.

 ## Documentation [![][badge-doc]][doc]